pzmarzly/x11-input-mirror/README.md

 Licensed MIT.

 Exposes many functions and can be also used as a library.
+But since the crate is not well documented, I recommend browsing the source before using it.

 Uses synchronous networking code, so may be not suited well for controlling multiple machines over high-latency networks.

+The code is pretty bad, but it works for now.
+Feel free to improve it.